Code95/C95-QR-Scanner-iOS/README.md

 ## Usage

 ### Swift 4
-1- import the framework into your ViewController
+1- Import the framework into your ViewController
 ```
 import QRCodeScannerFramework
 ```